lefevren/Plugin_WiiDevices/README.md

 WiiDevices Plugin for CryEngine SDK
 =====================================

+!!!
+FOR SMOOTH RESULTS, USE ONEEURO FILTER PLUGIN !!!

 Wii devices Plugin for CryEngine 3.5.4

 Purpose of this plugin is to give the possibility to use Wii controlers inside CryEngine (Wiimote / motion plus, Nunchuk, Balance Board, Classic and Guitar Hero controler)